“Many would be cowards if they had courage enough.”

 “O.K.
 2 pm it is.”

 On hanging up the phone I rejoice in the blessings of perspective.
+I refrained from battle.
 By restraining my outrage I bought myself perhaps hours, if not days, of precious life moments that would otherwise have been wasted in the fruitless instruction of others on how to behave.

 This stepping stone once read: